Mahidharapura Kingdoms: Dvaravati sphere: 500s – 900s

 The northern limit of Mahidharapura's influence might be the area around the upper Chi River basin, which is the present boundary of Chaiyaphum and Nakhon Ratchasima provinces as there was another polity ruled by King Jaya Singhavarman in the Kaset Sombun–Nong Bua Daeng valley in northern Chaiyaphum, according to the Monic K.404 Stèle de Phu Khiao Kao dating to the 7th–8th century.
 Some say he may have been the king of Bhavapura.
 To the east, there was another Dvaravati-influenced polity named Keoi Lau Mì, mentioned in the Chinese text Tang Huiyao, which is said to be the kingdom of the Kuy people in the area around the Dângrêk Mountains by a Thai scholar Thongtham Nathchamnong (ทองแถม นาถจำนง).
 Further east, a small polity named Sambuka or Sankhapura centered at the ruin of Dong Mueang Toey in modern Yasothon province was mentioned in the K.577 and K.1082 Inscriptions, also dated 7th–8th centuries.
 To the northeast, it met a group of polities in the lower Chi Basin, with key sites at Mueang Fa Daet Song Yang, Champasri, Roi Et, and others, which were more dominated by the Old Mon Inscriptions.
+Hunter Watson assigns the plateau material to a second phase of Old Mon epigraphy in Thailand, of about the eighth to tenth centuries and written in a post-Pallava script.
+Most of it is carved on sema stones and is short, recording meritorious acts and donors' names, and it has been recorded in Chaiyaphum, Khon Kaen, Udon Thani, Sakon Nakhon and, more recently, Phetchabun, with one of a group in Kalasin province bearing a date corresponding to 771 CE.
+Watson cautions that the spread of these inscriptions is not by itself evidence for the extent of Dvaravati, since a site yielding one need not have been affiliated with it.
 Meanwhile, the easternmost 7th–century polities in modern Ubon Ratchathani province seem to have some connection with the settlements along the Mekong River in Champasak, Thala Borivat, and Sambor Prei Kuk areas.